Fishing is one of those sports/pastimes/hobbies that can require a lot of stuff – especially for dedicated, diehard enthusiasts.

 What is the best fishing backpack?

-Well, that’s difficult to say and it would depend on what you need to use it for, how much you’re carrying, and other factors.
+Well, that’s difficult to say, and it would depend on what you need to use it for, how much you’re carrying, and other factors.
+The right fishing bag for me might not be the right one for you.

 And it’s a subjective answer, as everyone has their own opinions, and one fisher person’s dream backpack might be another fisher person’s nightmare.